D\'{e}vissage for Waldhausen K-theory: Single Type D e vissage

-By Proposition \ref{devissage-functor-prop}, it follows that $(\s_2 \C, \C \times \C)$ satisfies the d\'evissage condition.
-According to the Additivity Theorem (Theorem \ref{addit-thm}), the map $K(\C \times \C) \xrightarrow{\simeq} K(\s_2 \C)$ is a homotopy equivalence.
-(In fact, $D$ is actually exact in this case, so the argument in the preceding remark applies.)
-Then it follows from Remark \ref{converse-devissage} that the good Waldhausen pair $(\s_2 \C, \C \times \C)$ is admissible -- so it satisfies the assumptions of Theorem \ref{devissage-1}.
-In this indirect way, we may view the statement of the Additivity Theorem for $\C$ as part of the statement of Theorem \ref{devissage-1} -- whose proof, of course, made essential use of the Additivity Theorem. \end{example}
+is a homotopy equivalence.
+Equivalently, note that the d\'evissage functor $D$ is actually exact in this case, so the argument in the preceding remark applies.

+Then it follows from Remark \ref{converse-devissage} that the good Waldhausen pair $(\s_2 \C, \C \times \C)$ is admissible and therefore it satisfies the assumptions of Theorem \ref{devissage-1}.
+In this indirect way, we may view the statement of the Additivity Theorem for $\C$ as a special case of single type d\'evissage (Theorem \ref{devissage-1}) -- whose proof, of course, made essential use of the Additivity Theorem. \end{example}